Ale-JRD/Trads/content/post/index-T1.md

 Gio skillfully twirled his katana in his hand and said.

-「That out-of-place feeling you’ve got might be the key to figuring him out.」
+“That out-of-place feeling you’ve got might be the key to figuring him out.”

-「It’s just intuition without basis, I’m not sure it’s a good idea to take such a gamble.」
+“It’s just intuition without basis, I’m not sure it’s a good idea to take such a gamble.”

-「No… it’s because we’re fighting this guy that it’s worth trying.」
+“No… it’s because we’re fighting this guy that it’s worth trying.”

 With that, Gio leaned forward.

 Taking a stance that resembled a beast, he was about to pounce on its prey.

-「To grasp that out-of-place feeling— I’ll buy us a little more time.」
+“To grasp that out-of-place feeling— I’ll buy us a little more time.”

 —Fwoosh!—